cteliStolenFocus/aai-511-team-8/TEAM8_Journal.md

      - Chris to continue work on PNG file and WAV file sizes
      - Adam to continue documentaion and organize and check codes
      - Ikenna help look at the LSTM results, tune as necessary
+  ### 8/9/2023
+  - Group Meeting # 5:
+     - Reveiw of final code
+     - Review of project documentation